uness7/uness7/README.md

   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=uness7&layout=compact" />
 </p>
 <p>
   Hi, I’m Youness Zioual, and I'm based in Morocco.
 I code with passion.
-I'm a tech enthousiast, and I love crafting software & solving problems with logic.
+I'm a tech enthousiast, and I luv crafting software & solving problems with logic.
+I've been building some big projects.
+Some of them are full-stack applications, and others are client-side only.
+I'm ready to tackle my first professional experience whether it be remote or onsite I'm ready.
 </p>
 <br />
 <p>